November 24, 2022

 How to Tell If You Need to Repair or Replace Your Heat Pump

-If your heat pump packaged unit is not cooling or heating your home, it’s probably because the outdoor fan isn’t working.
-If this is the case, you should check the fuse box and make sure that nothing has blown.
-If there is no electrical system problem, you will need to replace the fan motor.
+If your heat pump packaged unit is failing to adequately heat or cool your home, it’s likely the outdoor fan isn’t functioning properly.
+In this case, check the fuse box to be sure nothing has blown.
+If the electrical system checks out, fan motor replacement may be necessary.

 How to Tell If Your Heat Pump Packaged Unit Is Working Too Hard

-First, let’s take a look at what could be causing the problem:
+First, let’s delve into what could possibly be the source of the problem:

 1. The outdoor temperature is too low for the unit to operate efficiently.
 If it’s below 45 degrees Fahrenheit, your heat pump may not be able to get enough energy from the air around it and will start drawing more power from the electrical grid than normal.